 If you’re mainly interested in sublimating mugs, they have paper that is already sized for them.
 This will save you time from cutting the regular paper to size and you’ll also cut down on wasting a large sheet of paper for a small project.

 Our recent test comparing sublimation papers revealed which paper gave us a great output.
 This will help you determine which paper to try for your own projects.

 Here’s where the creativity part comes in, which I think is the fun part of the entire process.
 The design possibilities are almost endless!

 With sublimation, you have to remember that white is not printed by the printer at all.
 This is because there is no white ink.
 So designs with white parts will actually be blank when printed.
 And when this design is pressed on a blank, that blank area will be the same color as your blank.

 Your ink is transparent so the color of your blank will determine the final look of your pressed design.
 To get the best results, that has the most vibrant colors, you will need to press this design on a white blank.

 Where to get sublimation designs?

-You can either create your own with a graphic design software, purchase designs from reputable companies, or get free designs from us, AtoZofSublimation.
+You can either create your own with a graphic design software, purchase designs from reputable companies, or get free designs from us.
 The PNG, JPG, and SVG formats with a minimum of 300ppi resolution work the best.

 Yes, you read that right.
-We offer free sublimation designs as well as sublimation designs through our Etsy Shop.
+We offer free sublimation designs for our readers.
 These are our own designs and can be used for both personal and commercial use.
-Check them out, download them, and get started on your creating your custom products.
+Our newsletter subscribers get the designs with commercial licenses so sign up now to take advantage of that.

 Do not google a design or find one off the internet and just copy it.
 Almost all of those are copyrighted and stealing from the rights owners is just not ethical.
 Designs are not expensive so stealing is not necessary.
 The worst that could happen is the rights owners can legally take action on you for violating their rights.
 Stealing is not worth it and hurts your fellow designers/crafters.